Transfer RNA: Structure

 Secondary cloverleaf structure of a tRNA encoding for phenylalanine.
+76 nt.

+Structure of tRNA^{Sec} from E. coli showing also modified bases in blue and the anticodon in red.
+95 nt.

 Tertiary structure of tRNA.
 CCA tail in yellow, acceptor stem in purple, variable loop in orange, D arm in red, anticodon arm in blue with anticodon in black, T arm in green.

 3D animated GIF showing the structure of phenylalanine-tRNA from yeast (PDB ID 1ehz).
 White lines indicate base pairing by hydrogen bonds.
 In the orientation shown, the acceptor stem is on top and the anticodon on the bottom.

 The structure of tRNA can be decomposed into its primary structure, its secondary structure (usually visualized as the cloverleaf structure), and its tertiary structure (all tRNAs have a similar L-shaped 3D structure that allows them to fit into the P and A sites of the ribosome).
 The cloverleaf structure becomes the 3D L-shaped structure through coaxial stacking of the helices, which is a common RNA tertiary structure motif.
 The lengths of each arm, as well as the loop 'diameter', in a tRNA molecule vary from species to species.

 The tRNA structure consists of the following: